Big Bang (financial markets): Consequences

 The effects of Big Bang were dramatic, with London's place as a financial capital decisively strengthened, to the point where in 2006 it was arguably the world's most important financial centre.
 The boom resulted in the relocation of institutions into new developments in the nearby Isle of Dogs area, particularly that of Canary Wharf.

-Although the "Big Bang" eased stock market transactions there is a debate in the UK about how far it affected the Financial crisis of 2007–2008.
+Although the "Big Bang" eased stock market transactions there is a debate in the UK about how far it affected the 2008 financial crisis.

 In 2010, Nigel Lawson, Margaret Thatcher's Chancellor of the Exchequer at the time of Big Bang, appeared on the BBC Radio Four programme Analysis to discuss the banking reform.

-During the programme, Nigel Lawson is reported as having 'converted to the Glass-Steagall cause' [of separating retail banking from investment banking], due to concerns of moral hazard ("[banks] are not going to be as careful and as cautious and as prudent as they should be") and banks being 'Too Big To Fail' (at taxpayers expense, as seen during the Financial crisis of 2007–2008).
+During the programme, Lawson is reported as having "converted to the Glass-Steagall cause" of separating retail banking from investment banking, due to concerns that it was a moral hazard ("[banks] are not going to be as careful and as cautious and as prudent as they should be") and that banks which were "too big to fail" would do so at taxpayers' expense, as seen during the 2008 financial crisis.

-During the programme, the presenter, Edward Stourton says, "Lord Lawson isn't alone in his admission that [through the 'Big Bang'] we walked into the new banking world without really understanding the risks involved" [by ending the separation of high street banks and merchant banks].
-Nigel Lawson muses, "I didn't give it a great deal of thought at that time.
+During the programme, the presenter, Edward Stourton, said, "Lord Lawson isn't alone in his admission that [through the 'Big Bang'] we walked into the new banking world without really understanding the risks involved" in ending the separation of high street banks and merchant banks.
+Lawson mused, "I didn't give it a great deal of thought at that time.
 I'd taken for granted that separation, as by custom and practice we'd had that all those years (we'd always had it), but it was a completely unforeseen consequence of the stock exchange reforms".

-John Reed (a former Citigroup banker) says that, “we were simply ignorant of the risks that we were getting into” (from the repeal of Glass-Steagall in 1999).
-He attributes its repeal (in the United States) as being due to his customers (“big international institutions”) wanting to issue commercial paper, instead of borrowing directly from banks, as well as from the Big Bang, due to “globalised markets” and “inter-connected capital markets” making it difficult when there is one regime in London and a different one in New York.
+John Reed, a former Citigroup banker, says that “we were simply ignorant of the risks that we were getting into” from the repeal of Glass-Steagall in 1999.
+He attributes its repeal in the United States to his customers (“big international institutions”) wanting to issue commercial paper, instead of borrowing directly from banks, as well as to the Big Bang, after which “globalised markets” and “inter-connected capital markets” made it difficult to sustain one regime in London and a different one in New York.

-In 2011 former British Prime Minister Gordon Brown expressed regret at not implementing tougher regulations during his tenure of chancellor between 1997 and 2007, responding to "relentless pressure" from the City not to over-regulate.
+In 2011 former British Prime Minister Gordon Brown expressed regret at not implementing tougher regulations during his tenure as chancellor between 1997 and 2007, responding to "relentless pressure" from the City not to over-regulate.

 Similar events

-Subsequent similar actions, such as the deregulation of the Japanese financial markets circa 1997, have analogously also been tagged with the phrase Big Bang.
+United States

+On May 1, 1975, the United States Securities and Exchange Commission (SEC) eliminated fixed rate brokerage commissions on stock trades.
+This deregulation got rid of the fixed commission schedule set by the New York Stock Exchange (NYSE), which all member firms were required to follow.
+Before deregulation, firms charged the same minimum fee (1%–2% of the trade's value) depending on the size of the trade, ever since the 1792 Buttonwood Agreement.
+Because of this, the typical fee incurred on U.S. stock trades is currently ~0.25%, with some platforms taking no commission on online trades.